bmyerz0/triton-cpu-emulation/README.md

 The Codespace uses free tier time on Azure.
 When you are not using the Codespace, go to https://github.com/codespaces and stop it.

-# Just view the notebook without running it
+# Just view the notebooks without running them

 You can look at the  [static notebooks from within Github](https://github.com/bmyerz0/triton-cpu-emulation/tree/main/notebooks).